 Absence means that no member of the family is residing in the unit.
 The family may be absent from the unit for up to thirty (30) days.
 The family must request permission from Waco Housing Authority & Affiliates for absences exceeding thirty (30) days.
+An assisted family that finds it necessary to be absent from the unit for more than 30 consecutive days is required to notify the owner and HA of their absence, and the date by which they expect to return.
+The tenant must secure HA and the owner's permission and approval for the arrangement.
+During the family's absence, if the unit is occupied by a caretaker not considered a part of the household, or if the HA finds the assisted unit unoccupied, or occupied by someone other than the designated caretaker, head of household or other adult member of the family, it will assume that the family has vacated the unit and will terminate the HAP Contract.
 Waco Housing Authority & Affiliates will make a determination within five (5) business days of the request.
 An authorized absence may not exceed one hundred eighty (180) days.
 Any family absent for more than (thirty) 30 days without authorization will be terminated from the program.